webtrainer-in/ExpenseTracker/replit.md

 **API Structure**:
 - `/api/auth/*` - Authentication endpoints (user info, login/logout)
 - `/api/expenses` - CRUD operations for expenses with filtering
-- Role-based data access: admins see all expenses with user info, members see only their own
+  - GET: Admins see all expenses with user info, members see only their own
+  - POST: Create new expense
+  - PATCH: Update expense (admins can edit any expense, members only their own)
+  - DELETE: Delete expense (admins can delete any expense, members only their own)
+- `/api/categories` - Category management (admin-only mutations)
+  - GET: List all categories (authenticated users)
+  - POST: Create category (admin only)
+  - PATCH: Update category (admin only)
+  - DELETE: Delete category (admin only)
+- `/api/stats` - Expense statistics (admins see all users, members see only their own)

 ### Data Storage